Vertexia57/Lost/doc/Lost/Shaders.md

-`TODO: Consider adding custom indexed attributes, this really fucks with vertex buffers though and might need a refactor, but it does optimise having multiple materials with the same shader and different values, sadly textures cannot be attributes though and so this optimisation only works on a lot of things with the same texture`
+`TODO: Consider adding custom indexed attributes, this really messes with vertex buffers though and might need a refactor, but it does optimise having multiple materials with the same shader and different values, sadly textures cannot be attributes though and so this optimisation only works on a lot of things with the same texture`

 For help on coding shaders if you've never worked with them before, I highly recommend [The Book of Shaders](https://thebookofshaders.com/)